anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 -	**Tenant**: one or more service users, in an administrative realm, sharing access to a set of physical, virtual or service resources.
 -	**Tenant (Internal) Networks (a.k.a. vApp Network)**: virtual networks that are internal to tenant instances.
+-	**External Network**: External networks provide network connectivity for an NFVI tenant to resources outside of the tenant space.
 -	**Quota**: upper limit on specific types of resources, usually used to prevent excessive resource consumption in the VIM by a given consumer (tenant).
 -	**Resource pool**: logical grouping of NFVI hardware and software resources.
 A resource pool can be based on a certain resource type (for example, compute, storage, network) or a combination of resource types.
 An NFVi resource can be part of none, one or more resource pools.
 -	**Compute Node**: abstract definition of a physical or virtual server.